PaulRitsche/DL_Track_US/DL_Track_US/docs/installation.md

 ### Step 1 - Install Anaconda

 - Download and install [Anaconda](https://www.anaconda.com/download)
-- âœ… Be sure to check the box:
+- Be sure to check the box:
   *Add Anaconda to my PATH environment variable*

 ---